Religion

 REL 305pl Seminar: Advanced Topics in Religion-Pilgrimage (4 Credits)

-This seminar surveys modern pilgrimage practices in traditional religions, new religious movements, and religion-like assemblages, such as fan scenes.
-In studies ranging from an ethnography of Jim Morrison’s Paris grave to a history of Birthright trips to Israel, we will examine the diverse ways that humans engage travel, shrines, and constructions of the sacred.
-In doing so, we will also analyze how pilgrimage intersects with issues of national identity, racialized hierarchies, gender and sexuality, religious orthodoxy and heterodoxy, migration, memory, and nostalgia.
-Finally, we will reflect on the limits and generative possibilities offered by pilgrimage as an academic category.
-Juniors and seniors only.
+This seminar surveys modern pilgrimage practices in traditional religions, new religious movements and religion-like assemblages, such as fan scenes.
+In studies ranging from an ethnography of Jim Morrison’s Paris grave to a history of Birthright trips to Israel, students examine the diverse ways that humans engage travel, shrines and constructions of the sacred.
+In doing so, students also analyze how pilgrimage intersects with issues of national identity, racialized hierarchies, gender and sexuality, religious orthodoxy and heterodoxy, migration, memory and nostalgia.
+Finally, the class reflects on the limits and generative possibilities offered by pilgrimage as an academic category.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
 Instructor permission required. {H}{S}

 Fall, Spring, Variable